sakshitiwari1234/sakshitiwari1234/README.md

-- 👋 Hi, Guyz.

 # 👋 Hi, I'm Sakshi Tiwari

-🎓 Final-year B.Tech student in AI & Data Science
+🎓 I am a Final-year B.Tech student in AI & Data Science.
 👀 I’m a Tech-Geek.
 💻 Passionate about Machine Learning, Web Development, and solving real-world problems
 🌱 I’m currently learning being a good programmer and Developer to initiate magic by Techno.